ESCOMP/CTSM/doc/source/tech_note/Photosynthesis/CLM50_Tech_Note_Photosynthesis.rst

 (:math:`A_{n}^{sha}` , :math:`r_{s}^{sha}` ) leaves.

-The model has an optional (though not supported) multi-layer canopy, as described by Bonan et al. (2012).
+The model has an optional (though not supported) multi-layer canopy, as described by :ref:`Bonan et al. (2012)<Bonanetal2012>`.
 The multi-layer model is only intended to address the non-linearity of light profiles, photosynthesis, and stomatal conductance in the plant canopy.
-In the multi-layer canopy, sunlit (:math:`A_{n}^{sun}` , :math:`r_{s}^{sun}` ) and shaded (:math:`A_{n}^{sha}` , :math:`r_{s}^{sha}` ) leaves are explicitly resolved at depths in the canopy using a light profile (Chapter 4).
+In the multi-layer canopy, sunlit (:math:`A_{n}^{sun}` , :math:`r_{s}^{sun}` ) and shaded (:math:`A_{n}^{sha}` , :math:`r_{s}^{sha}` ) leaves are explicitly resolved at depths in the canopy using a light profile (Chapter :numref:`rst_Radiative Fluxes`).
 In this case, :math:`V_{c\max 25}`  is not integrated over the canopy, but is instead given explicitly for each canopy layer using equation .
-This also uses the Lloyd et al. (2010) relationship whereby K\ :sub:`n` scales with V\ :sub:`cmax` as
+This also uses the :ref:`Lloyd et al. (2010)<Lloydetal2010>` relationship whereby K\ :sub:`n` scales with V\ :sub:`cmax` as

 .. math::
-   :label: 9.38)
+   :label: 9.38

    K_{n} =\exp \left(0.00963V_{c\max } -2.43\right)